Export Presentations to HTML with Externally Linked Images

 htmlOptions.SlideImageFormat = SlideImageFormat.Svg(new SVGOptions());

-// Comment it out if your prefer slide title is displayed.
+// Comment it out if you prefer slide titles to be displayed.

 htmlOptions.HtmlFormatter = HtmlFormatter.CreateDocumentFormatter(String.Empty, false);